Herman Miller Embody Review (2026)

 | Warranty | 12 years | 12 years |

-The Standard Embody is the safer choice for most buyers.
-The original four-layer seat is well-ventilated and provides consistent support.
-The gaming edition’s extra foam layer makes the seat slightly softer initially, but some users report feeling a rigid bar-like sensation through the foam after extended sitting.
-This is the most common complaint specific to the gaming edition and one that does not affect the standard version.
+The standard Embody is the safer choice for most buyers.
+The foam-free seat breathes better and provides more consistent support over long sessions.
+The gaming edition’s extra foam layer softens the initial feel but has drawn complaints about a rigid bar-like sensation through the cushion during extended use.
+Choose the gaming edition only if you specifically want a softer seat or prefer the gaming colorways.

 Specifications and Materials